-It was a short 2.4-mile return hike from the official car park to the falls and back.
+It was said to be a short 2.4-mile return hike from the official car park to the falls and back.
 There were actually a variety of trails that we were able to take to reach the waterfall.
-It seemed like each time we visited this place (whether we knew it or not), we ended up taking a different trail than before.
+And it seemed like each time we visited this place (whether we knew it or not), we ended up taking a different trail than before.
+However, over the years, we would eventually figure out the most direct route to get to the falls, and so the most recent hikes we've done here were via the shortest route.

-So we'll describe the hike the way we did it the second time we came here, which was in a loop manner taking in as many sights as possible (even though this wasn't the shortest route to the falls).
+That said, we'll describe the hike the way we did it the second time we came here, which was in a loop manner taking in as many sights as possible (even though this wasn't the shortest route to the falls).
+We figured that this would at least give you a taste of what's possible here if you don't mind spending a little bit more time than the straightforward route.

-From the car park (see directions below), we went past a vehicle barricade and then followed a kind of wide fire road towards the junction between the Mesa Trail and the spur trail leading south towards the Parking Lot No. 1 (I don't think vehicular access was allowed there anymore, though).
-During this stretch, the hike was surprisingly scenic as dry rocky cliffs towered over residences with semi-arid native vegetation flanking the trail and fire roads.
-Over the years, it seemed that they cleared and widened the trail because I remembered the first time we did this trail back in 2001 when there was much more brush (which harbored rattlesnakes) in this section of trail.
+From the car park (see directions below), we went past a vehicle barricade and then followed a kind of wide fire road towards the junction between the Mesa Trail and the spur trail (i.e. the continuation of the fire road) leading south towards the Parking Lot No. 1 (I used to think vehicular access was not allowed to Parking Lot No. 1, but then on a recent visit in 2014, I saw private vehicles going there so apparently it was still in use provided they open the gates for it).
+Anyhow, during this initial stretch of the hike, it was surprisingly scenic as dry rocky cliffs towered over residences with semi-arid native vegetation flanking the trail and fire roads.
+Over the years, it seemed that they cleared and widened the trail because Julie and I still remembered our first time we did this trail back in 2001 when there was much more brush (with audibly hissing rattlesnakes) in this section of trail.

 From the parking lot no. 1 and its vicinity, we could've taken a more direct "shortcut" along the Moon Ridge Trail, but we thought it was a bit narrow and too up-and-down for our mood.
 So we descended further along a fire road that zig-zagged its way down towards Indian Creek passing by a spur trail that led to an attractive Indian Cave.
 When the trail reached the bottom of this descent, there was a bridge that crossed the creek and led to Los Arboles Nature Center (which we didn't visit so we can't say more about that).